Journal

 Executive answer

-CAP-Lock model
+How does the CAP-Lock model work?

 • Capacity-truth each function.